Overview of electronic signature law and its legality in Norway

 Norway began recognizing electronic signatures as legally valid in 2001 with the passage of the Act on Electronic Signatures.
 This law gave eSignatures the same legal validity as handwritten signatures.

-And Norway is a tiered country, which means it recognizes qualified electronic signatures (QES) as a distinct type of signature.
+Norway is a tiered country, which means it recognizes qualified electronic signatures (QES) as a distinct type of signature.
 However, an electronic signature cannot be considered inadmissible in a court of law simply for failing to meet the standards of a QES.

 What is Norway’s legal model?

 Norway operates under a civil law system when it comes to contracts, criminal law, property, and succession.
-It closely resembles a common law system in regards to insurance, constitutional law, taxation, labor relations, and banking.
+It closely resembles a common law system in regard to insurance, constitutional law, taxation, labor relations, and banking.

 Norway’s legal model is similar to the legal systems in the following countries:

-Yes, PandaDoc eSignature software complies with the existing eSignature laws in Norway.
+Yes, PandaDoc eSignature complies with the existing eSignature laws in Norway.
 With our software, you can easily create secure and legally binding contracts.
 And after a contract is signed and finalized, you’ll receive an electronic signing certificate for added security.